 Let your being burn within us,

 Send us singing through the land.

-The two-manual and full pedalboard console was divided into three divisions: Great Organ, Swell Organ, and Pedal Organ.
+The original two-manual and full pedalboard console was divided into three divisions: Great Organ, Swell Organ, and Pedal Organ.
 The Great Organ was controlled by the lower manual and the Swell Organ by the upper manual.
 The thirteen ranks of pipes were located in a case in the south transept, using the pipes for the Principal 8' stop on the Great Organ as a facade.
 Most ranks had more than 61 pipes in order to provide 2' versions of the stops at higher pitch.
 The Swell Organ was enclosed in a box with wooden louvers, much like window blinds, that could be opened or closed via a foot pedal on the organ console.
 That allowed the organist to vary the volume and timbre of the instrument without drawing or retiring stops.
 The Swell Organ was boldly voiced by metal pipes manufactured by the Dutch firm Jacques Stinkens Orgelpijpenmakers.

-A major renovation in 1997 added new electronic controls to the console and enhanced the Pedal Organ, and added a virtual antiphonal division at the back of the nave, housed in two cases above the west doors.
+A major renovation in 1997 added new electronic controls to the console, enhanced the Pedal Organ, and added a virtual antiphonal division at the back of the nave, housed in two cases above the west doors.

-The instrument was rededicated on Sunday, September 8, 2013.
+The redesigned and expanded instrument was rededicated on Sunday, September 8, 2013.
 The commemorative plaque on the east side of the console reads:

 8 September 2013

 of this Organ was made possible through generous gifts from the

 "Besides theology, music is the only art capable

 of affording peace and joy of the heart." - Martin Luther